Trypanosomiasis, human African (sleeping sickness)

 Forms of human African trypanosomiasis

-Human African trypanosomiasis takes two forms, depending on the parasite involved:
+Human African trypanosomiasis takes 2 forms, depending on the parasite involved:

-- Trypanosoma brucei gambiense (T.b.g.) is found in 24 countries in west and central Africa.
-This form currently accounts for over 98% of reported cases of sleeping sickness and causes a chronic infection.
+- Trypanosoma brucei gambiense is found in 24 countries in west and central Africa.
+This form currently accounts for 97% of reported cases of sleeping sickness and causes a chronic infection.
 A person can be infected for months or even years without major signs or symptoms of the disease.
-When symptoms emerge, the patient is often already in an advanced disease stage where the central nervous system is affected.
+When more evident symptoms emerge, the patient is often already in an advanced disease stage where the central nervous system is affected.

-- Trypanosoma brucei rhodesiense (T.b.r.) is found in 13 countries eastern and southern Africa.
-Nowadays, this form represents under 2% of reported cases and causes an acute infection.
+- Trypanosoma brucei rhodesiense is found in 13 countries in eastern and southern Africa.
+Nowadays, this form represents under 3% of reported cases and causes an acute infection.
 First signs and symptoms are observed a few months or weeks after infection.
 The disease develops rapidly and invades the central nervous system.
-The disease develops rapidly and invades the central nervous system.
+Only Uganda presents both forms of the disease, but in separate zones.

-Another form of trypanosomiasis occurs mainly in 21 Latin American countries.
+Another form of trypanosomiasis occurs mainly in Latin America.
 It is known as American trypanosomiasis or Chagas disease.
-The causal organism is a different species from those causing the African form of the disease.
+The causal organism belongs to a different Trypanosoma subgenus and is transmitted by a different vector.